AjayKodavati/go-concurrency/Readme.md

             - Stream processing.
             - Batch data transformation.
             - Parallel Processing.
+        - Key Benefits:

-        ✅ Concurrent execution without blocking.
+           - ✅ Concurrent execution without blocking.
-        ✅ Scalable—can add more stages easily.
+           - ✅ Scalable—can add more stages easily.
-        ✅ Memory efficient—no need to store all results in memory.
+           - ✅ Memory efficient—no need to store all results in memory.